-Q & A: Tips to jumpstart your workout
+Q & A with an expert – Tips to jumpstart your workout

-Getting in shape, losing weight and other fitness-related goals are always among the top New Year’s resolutions, which is one of the reasons gyms are typically crowded in January.
+Getting in shape, losing weight and other fitness-related goals are always among the top resolutions people make each year, which is one of the reasons gyms are typically crowded in January.

-It can be difficult to restart a workout routine, so health enews asked David A. Reitz, personal trainer at Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill., for some tips to get back on track.
+We asked David A. Reitz, a personal trainer at Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill., for some tips to get back on track.

 “Anyone starting a fitness routine should first visit their doctor for a checkup,” says Reitz, a 20-year trainer certified by the American Council on Exercise.
 “Know your blood pressure and cholesterol levels.”

-Question: I fell off the wagon this year.
-How can I start out the New Year off right?
+Question: I fell off the wagon already.
 What is the best way to start slowly, but build up my endurance and strength?
 Can someone help me set goals?

 Question: Running and working out on the elliptical bore me.
 Can you recommend alternatives?